msi-ris/Tutorials/rnaseq_cmd.md

   you are currently working in.
 - `cp`: copy.
 This command will copy files from one location to another.
 - `mv`: move.
 This command will *move* files from one location to another.
 - `rm`: remove.
 This command will delete files.
-Becareful, once they're gone, they're gone for good.
+Be careful, once they're gone, they're gone for good.
 - `head`: show the "head" of a file.
 This command will show you the first few lines of a file.